DataDanD/Cancer-Capstone-Portfolio/README.md

 -What environmental factors will be important for predicting accuracy?

 -Why do cancer rates differ widely in California counties?

 The graph below demonstrates the variety of cancer incidents per 100,000.

 ![Cancer Box Plot](https://github.com/DataDanD/CancerCapstone/blob/master/Graphs/Updated/CountyCancer.png)

 ## Data

-![Data Table](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/DataTable.png)

-For more info on each datasets used, including a link to each source, please click [here](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Data.md).

 Most datasets were collected from open source government data at data.gov.
 [1] Data is from surveys, reported by  companies, or collected from government agencies.
-The columns and rows in the table above are recorded after filtering for California and for years 2001-2012.
+The columns and rows in the table below are recorded after filtering for California and for years 2001-2012.
 Cancer data requires a signed form so I am not adding a folder for each file, but final.csv is on home page.
 Final date frame is 627 rows with 28 columns (y = Cancer Rate, drop Count)

+![Data Table](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Graphs/DataTable.png)

+For more info on each datasets used, including a link to each source, please click [here](https://github.com/DataDanD/Cancer-Capstone-Portfolio/blob/master/Data.md).

 ## Preprocessing